Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Experiments and Results

-Our Radiologist Copilot is implemented based on the agentic framework OctoTools~\cite{lu2025octotools} using Python 3.10.18, and experiments are conducted on NVIDIA L20 GPUs.
-The system operates in a training-free manner using pretrained models.
+\paragraph{\textbf{Implementation Details.}} Radiologist Copilot is implemented based on the agent framework OctoTools~\cite{lu2025octotools}, and experiments are conducted on NVIDIA L20 GPUs.
+The agentic framework operates in a training-free manner using pretrained models.
 We utilize Qwen3-32B~\cite{yang2025qwen3} as the LLM backbone for agent reasoning.
-The Segmentator Tool employs TotalSegmentator~\cite{wasserthal2023totalsegmentator} as the segmentation model, while the Analyzer Tool leverages the 3D medical VLM Hulu-Med~\cite{jiang2025hulu} for CT analysis.
-The maximum number of steps is set to 10, and the maximum execution time is limited to 500 seconds per case.
+The Segmentator Tool employs the TotalSegmentator~\cite{wasserthal2023totalsegmentator} as the segmentation model, while the Analyzer Tool leverages the 3D medical VLM Hulu-Med~\cite{jiang2025hulu} for CT analysis.
+The maximum number of steps is set to 10.